 A full-time student, nine semester hour credits per term or typically three courses per term, can complete the Master of Science in Health Services Administration program in four terms, or just over one year.

-Click on the Bulletin to view the Master of Science in Health Services Administration course list.
+View the Master of Science in Health Services Administration

 How is Hodges University’s Health Services Administration Program Different?